tsiapalis/RSLAutoFarm/README.md

 ## Installation

 ### Using the Executable
-1) Download the executable from here.
+1) Download the executable from [here](https://github.com/tsiapalis/RSLAutoFarm/releases/download/v0.1.0/RSLAutoFarm.exe)
+.

 2) Run the executable:
    - Double-click the *RSLAutoFarm.exe* file to start the program.